 Robot reporters aren’t coming for all of your jobs just yet.
 But, it’s important to understand how automation is affecting journalism now.
-Instead of being scared of… Read more “Robot Reporters, Artificial Intelligence, and Augmented Reality”
+You should also start understanding… Read more “Robot Reporters, Artificial Intelligence, and Mixed-Reality Storytelling”

 Our mission is to preserve and share humanity’s stories in order to build connections between people and create a more just and compassionate world.
-This spring, we… Read more “StoryCorps: Listen, Honor, Share”
+View this post… Read more “StoryCorps: Listen, Honor, Share”